The celebration phase is short-lived for the Denver Nuggets — as is the rest.

 It just so happens that both the Clippers and Lakers are heavy favorites in the West and to win the NBA finals.
 That was true when the playoffs started and remain the case prior to Game 1 of the Western Conference semifinals.

-As for the series, it’s no surprise that the Colorado betting apps have LA as a huge favorite.
+As for the series, it’s no surprise that the top CO betting apps have LA as a huge favorite.
 As of Thursday afternoon, that remains the case.
 In fact, the Nuggets became an even bigger underdog.

 Keep it here for updated odds as the game gets closer.

-Even less surprising is the Clippers are also a monster favorite in Game 1 for BetMGM, DraftKings and FanDuel.
+Even less surprising is the Clippers are also a monster favorite in Game 1 for BetMGM, DraftKings and FanDuel Sports Betting.
 Over the last day, in fact, Denver is an even bigger underdog.
 Leonard and LA have had a few days off to prepare and recover, while the Nuggets haven’t had enough time to think let alone get comfortable.

 |Nuggets vs Clippers Game One odds||BetMGM||DraftKings||FanDuel|